-How will your pricing affect demand?
-You're going to have to do some basic market research to find this out, even if it's informal.
-Get 10 people to answer a simple questionnaire, asking them, "Would you buy this product/service at X price?
+Ask yourself: How will pricing affect demand?
+You're going to have to do some basic market research to find out.
+Get 10 people to answer a simple questionnaire, asking, "Would you buy this product/service at X price?
+Y price?
+Z price?"

-Short-Term Profit Maximization as a Pricing Strategy
+Short-Term Profit Maximization

-Short-Term Revenue Maximization as a Pricing Strategy
+Short-Term Revenue Maximization

-This approach seeks to maximize long-term profits by increasing market share and lowering costs through economy of scale.
+This approach seeks to maximize long-term profits by increasing market share and lowering costs through economies of scale.
 For a well-funded company or a newly public company, revenues are considered more important than profits in building investor confidence.

 Higher revenues at a slim profit, or even a loss, show that the company is building market share and will likely reach profitability.
-Amazon.com, for example, posted record-breaking revenues for several years before ever showing a profit, and its market capitalization reflected the high investor confidence those revenues generated, and this pricing methodology accurately reflects its overarching mission to become the largest online retailer.
+Amazon.com, for example, posted record-breaking revenues for several years before ever showing a profit.
+Amazon's market capitalization reflects the high investor confidence those revenues generated, and this pricing methodology accurately reflects its overarching mission to become the largest online retailer.

 Maximize Profit Margin

 To figure your cost-plus pricing, set the price at your production cost, including both cost of goods and fixed costs at your current volume, plus a certain profit margin.
-For example, your widgets cost $20 in raw materials and production costs, and at current sales volume (or anticipated initial sales volume), your fixed costs come to $30 per unit.
+For example, your widgets cost $20 in raw materials and production costs, and, at your current sales volume (or anticipated sales volume), your fixed costs come to $30 per unit.
 Your total cost is $50 per unit.
-You decide that you want to operate at a 20 percent markup, so you add $10 (20 percent x $50) to the cost and come up with a price of $60 per unit.
+You decide that you want to operate at a 20% markup, so you add $10 (20% x $50) to the cost and come up with a price of $60 per unit.
 So long as you have your costs calculated correctly and have accurately predicted your sales volume, you will always be operating at a profit.